-RECIPIENT STANDARDIZED ASSESSMENT: 8.314.5.13
+8.314.5.13 MAP RECIPIENT STANDARDIZED ASSESSMENT:

-- DOH/DDSD shall utilize the supports intensity scale (SIS) to assess the needs of all adult recipients transitioning into the waiver and of adults who are new allocations into the waiver, to conduct assessments on each recipient every three years thereafter.
-The SIS assessment shall be administered to eligible recipients who are 17 years of age or older and will be at least 18 years of age at the time of their individual service plan (ISP) start date.
+A. DDSD shall utilize the supports intensity scale (SIS) to assess the needs of all adult recipients transitioning into the waiver and of adults who are new allocations into the waiver, and to conduct assessments on each eligible recipient within the third year thereafter.
+The SIS assessment shall be administered to an eligible recipient who is 17 years of age or older and will be at least 18 years of age at the time of his or her individual service plan (ISP) start date.
 The SIS quantifies the pattern and intensity of support needs of an eligible recipient with intellectual or developmental disabilities by obtaining information about the needs of each eligible recipient through an assessment process.
-Supplemental questions related to exceptional behavior and exceptional medical support needs are asked at the end of the SIS assessment, - The SIS assessment shall be scheduled 30-90 days prior to the individual's individual service plan begin date so that the interdisciplinary team can receive results and plan services accordingly.
-Recipients shall be offered options for dates and times to schedule the SIS assessment. - The SIS scheduling process shall include planning for accommodations, education about choice of C. respondents, and setting the time and location. - The person being assessed is strongly encouraged to be involved in the entire assessment but must D. at least meet the SIS interviewer. - At least two primary respondents who are usually primary caregivers and direct support professionals in residential and day service programs must attend the assessment.
-The individual being assessed can also be a primary respondent.
-Primary respondents are not required to have to have clinical expertise or professional degrees.
-Qualifications for primary respondents include:
+Supplemental questions related to: